ollipa/chainmock/README.md

 ## Features

-Chainmock supports all the same features that Python standard library unittest supports and adds some convenient extra functionality.
+Chainmock supports all the same features that Python standard library unittest mocks support and adds some convenient extra functionality.

 - **Mocking**: Create _mocks_ and assert call counts and arguments or replace return values.